 Before discussing what you can substitute out with almond butter in baking and other yummy instances, let’s discuss the health benefits of the stuff.

 The health benefits of adding a couple of servings of nuts a week to your diet include helping in the regulation of blood sugar and lowering the risk of a heart attack.
 Below are some of the benefits that come from adding almond butter specifically.

 1. Almond Butter: Copper and Calcium

 These minerals give us some serious brainpower.
-They help with keeping our nervous system functional and with brain communication.
+They help with keeping our nervous system functioning and with brain communication.
 Calcium has the well-known ability to aid support a strong skeletal system and assist with muscle function.
 Copper helps with melanin production, a pigment that helps protect your skin from sun damage.

 2. Magnesium and Vitamin E in Almonds

 Magnesium helps give you an energy boost while helping you synthesize fatty acids.
 Vitamin E helps with cellular communication and helps prevent blood lipid oxidation, which contributes to cardiovascular disease.
 Consuming just one serving (or two tablespoons) gives you over half of your daily vitamin E needs.